 4. Offer support.

 Every relationship is unique.
 If the opportunity arises, help your loved ones find the resources they need to quit.
-Tell them about the Oklahoma Tobacco Helpline’s free services, like nicotine replacement therapy and coaching.
+Tell them about the Oklahoma Tobacco Helpline’s free services, like nicotine replacement therapy and Quit Coaching.
 Then, help them make the call or set up a profile at OKhelpline.com.

-Starting these conversations can seem uncomfortable, but protecting your loved ones’ health should be your top priority.
-When you approach them in a way that’s respectful, empathetic and supportive, they’re less likely to escalate — and the outcomes are far more productive.
+Starting these conversations may seem uncomfortable, but protecting your loved ones’ health should be your top priority.
+When you approach it with respect, empathy and support, the outcomes are far more productive.
+Holiday gatherings are more fun when you clear the air — in more ways than one.
 Remember: knowledge is power, and communication is key.
 In times like these, protecting the health and well-being of your family is the most important thing in the world.